-These are top 10 HR interview questions and will help you in preparing for the interview.
-The key thing to remember when responding to interview questions is to keep your answers brief and to the point.
-If you are faced with a difficult question, make sure you stay calm, don’t get defensive, and take a moment to think about your response before you answer.
+These are top 10 HR interview questions and will help you in preparing for the interview. when responding to HR interview questions keep your answers brief and to the point.
+If you are faced with a difficult HR interview question, make sure you stay calm, don’t get defensive, and take a moment to think about your response before you answer the interview question.

-Remember, the responses below are only suggestions.
+Remember, the responses below are only suggestions when attending an HR Interview.
 Try to personalise your response as much as possible.

 Tell me about yourself.